stefanpejcic/OpenPanel/documentation/blog/2024-6-10-how-we-decreased-bash-script-execution-by-16x-for-openpanel.md

 hide_table_of_contents: true
 ---

-How we decreased Docker account creation time for OpenPanel from an average of 40s to less than 3 seconds
+ere is how we decreased Docker account creation time for OpenPanel from an average of 40s to less than 3 seconds!

 <!--truncate-->